Model Selection class

 The default model selection consists of a growing input or incremental neuron selection algorithm.
 The following sentence allows us to change this:

-Model selection’s main methods are those that perform input and neuron selection.
+The main methods of model selection are those that perform input and neuron selection.
 To call them, we use:

 We can save the above object to an XML file.